Len Marlow MCH RSHom

 I also send out seasonal newsletters, now usually by email.

-I am also required to ask you to sign a consent form, which will be the only paper document I use and will look to scanning this document so that it to would only be kept in digital format (currently your notes and access information are only kept in digital format).
+I am also required to ask you to “sign” a consent form, which will be emailed to you for you to return as agreed, this document would only be kept in digital format (currently your notes and access information are only kept in digital format).